-hazards at inland boat operations based upon 29 CFR Part 1910 or the general duty clause, as appropriate.
+(OME).
+OME can be reached at (202) 693-2399; the OME web page provides additional contact information and links to related OSHA compliance, outreach, and maritime sites.

-- D. Violation Abatement Assistance Program.
-Shipyard industry employers are encouraged to seek advice and consultation.
-The employer should make these requests by writing, calling, or visiting the nearest OSHA area office (See www.osha.gov for OSHA offices contact information). - XVI.
-Coordination.
-This instruction will be coordinated by the Directorate of Enforcement Programs (DEP).
-Questions and comments should be directed to the Office of Maritime Enforcement (OME).
-OME can be reached at (202) 693-2399; the OME web page provides additional contact information and links to related OSHA compliance, outreach, and maritime sites. - XVII.
+XVII.
 Program Evaluation.
 During interventions and inspections, OSHA area offices will continue to collect data and information such as OSHA 300 Log entries and calculate reductions in Days Away, Restricted, or Transferred (DART) rates to measure the effectiveness of OSHA's initiatives to improve shipyard employment safety and health.
-OSHA area offices will forward this information to their respective regional offices.
-At the end of each fiscal year, after summarizing the data and information, the regional offices will forward the summary to the National Office, Directorate of Enforcement Programs (DEP).
-DEP will serve in a coordinating role, collecting information from regional offices on best practices in the shipyard employment industry and, after review and evaluation, disseminate the information to regional offices and the OSHA Directorate of Training and Education (DTE).
+At the end of each fiscal year, the National Office will summarize the OIS data and information and provide a consolidated report to DEP, DTE, and Regional Offices to evaluate and review in an effort to identify best practices in the shipyard employment industry.

-OSHA ARCHIVE DOCUMENT NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.
 Appendix A: Application of 29 CFR Part 1910 Standards When 29 CFR Part 1915 Standards Do Not Address a Recognized Hazard in Shipyard Employment